 Have you ever tasted turkey cooked on a kettle BBQ charcoal grill?

-And the turkey comes out so juicy and tender.
+It’s also so juicy and tender.

 We’ve made our holiday turkeys on a kettle BBQ grill for years and the outcome is consistently delicious.